-- · is not an eligible child; and
+- is not an eligible child; and

 - is under the age of 18; or

 - aged between 18 and 25 and in full time study at a school, college or university.

-And, before the death of the member, was:

-- receiving voluntary or court ordered maintenance payments; or - born after the member's death, and would have been receiving such payments, if they had been born before the member's death.
+And before the death of the member they were receiving voluntary or court ordered maintenance payments.
+If the child was born after the member's death, they may still be a partially dependent child.